projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

 *********

 The below block diagram shows the basic concept for the scheduler.
-There are two kinds of schedulers in the diagram: NOOP (No-Operation) scheduler and BVT (Borrowed Virtual Time) scheduler.
+There are four kinds of schedulers in the diagram: NOOP (No-Operation) scheduler, the IO sensitive Round Robin scheduler, the priority based scheduler and the BVT (Borrowed Virtual Time) scheduler.
+By default, BVT is used.

 - **No-Operation scheduler**: